wp-plugins/google-calendar-widget/readme.txt

 = 1.3.1 =
 * Fixed problem where spaces around the loading GIF caused it to not stop when the calendar loads.

+= 1.3.2 =
+* Optimizations:
+** Removed the version number from the Google jsapi so as to allow for more cache hits with other users.
+** Removed the script includes from the admin interface.